rdio/jsapi-examples/mobile-queue/README.md

 * Determine item from key, not just index
 * Hold off on sending move if there's a reset in progress
 * If updates are coming in from elsewhere, hold off on determining drag indices
+* If you're on a device that requires the "audio prime" sequence and the user cancels, things get messed up
 * Highlight menu items when you touch them
 * Sometimes there's a flash of the old playing album when you switch to a new one with "Play Now"
 * Don't allow a second drag while one is in progress